Topological localisation and motility of active knots: Results

-\textit{Model-} We simulate active knots of $N_b = 64$ beads of size $\sigma$ for various knot types $\pi$.
+To study the coupling between topological constraints and activity, we simulate active knots of $N_b = 64$ beads of size $\sigma$ for various knot types $\pi$.
 This chain length was chosen to accommodate moderately complex knots while preventing the crumpling behavior observed in longer active knots~\cite{breoni2025}.
 We consider the trefoil knot $3_1$ (which is both a twist and a torus knot), the twist knots $4_1$, $5_2$, $7_2$, the torus knots $5_1$ and $7_1$, and finally the knot $6_3$, which is neither a twist nor a torus knot.
 The non-equilibrium properties of the knots are studied via molecular dynamics simulations using LAMMPS~\cite{plim1995}, coupled to a custom modification implementing activity.
-Each bead in the knotted ring has a diameter $\sigma$ and mass $m$, and evolves according to an overdamped Langevin equation with friction $\zeta=1$ and temperature $T=0.5$ in LJ units~\cite{refSI}.
+Each bead in the knotted ring has a diameter $\sigma$ and mass $m$, and evolves according to an overdamped Langevin equation with friction $\zeta=1$ and temperature $T=0.5$ in LJ units (see materials and methods for more details).
 This sets a unit of time $\tau=\sigma \sqrt{m/2K_BT}$.
 The beads interact via a WCA potential, while two consecutive beads interact through a FENE potential.
 Chain stiffness is described via a bending (Kratky-Porod) potential.
 Knots are assigned an orientation, and activity is modelled as a constant force $F_a$ pushing each bead tangentially to the backbone of the polymer.
-We consider forces in the interval $F_a \in [0,10]$, in units of $2k_BT/\sigma$, which corresponds to Peclet number $\text{Pe}\coloneqq F_a \sigma/k_B T \in [0,20]$.
-For all the results presented we fixed the simulation time-step to $dt=10^{-3}\tau$, equilibrated initial configurations for $300\tau$, and run the simulations for $9\times10^5\tau$ before collecting data and compute observables.
-More details are given in~\cite{refSI}.
+We vary the active force $F_a $ in the interval $F_a \in [0,10]$, in units of $2k_BT/\sigma$, which corresponds to Peclet number $\text{Pe}\coloneqq F_a \sigma/k_B T \in [0,20]$.
+More details are given in the Methods section.